software-mansion/react-native-screens/createNativeStackNavigator/README.md

 Defaults to `pop`.

+#### `resetHeaderInsets` (Android only)

+Boolean that resets the insets of header subviews on Android in order to be able to place responsive content there.
+Defaults to `false`.

 #### `stackAnimation`

 How the given screen should appear/disappear when pushed or popped at the top of the stack.
 Possible values: